 The head of the Shire horse is medium in size, with a slightly roman nose.
 The forehead is wide between the eyes and the eyes are large and docile in expression, indicating the lovely temperament of this breed.
 For a draft horse, the neck is relatively long, running back into a deep shoulder, wide enough to carry a collar easily.
 The hooves are open and very solid being shaped with the length in the pasterns.
 The hocks are broad and flat, set at the correct angle for optimum leverage.
 The action is straight in front and straight behind.

 Although the Shire horse, along with all other draft horses, no longer plays a significant role in agriculture, plowing matches are still numerous and popular.
 They can also still be seen on city streets hauling heavy brewer’s drays and the brewing companies are loyal supporters of the breed.
 And of course they can be seen in shows and events world wide.

-Other HSC pages that offer information about the Shire: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Shire: horses, breeding, industry supplies, shows, event calendar, etc.

 Shopping - Business Products Services

 Search this site for Horse Shows - Events